1. Considering Applying

 FAQ 1.13 When do I need to apply?

-The application procedure for the academic year always starts on September 1st, and ends on December 3rd, 2021 (24:00 CEST).
+The application procedure for the academic year always starts on September 1st, and ends on December 1st in any given year (24:00 CEST).

 A complete application comprising all required documentation should be submitted at the same time.
 Incomplete applications or completed applications submitted after the deadline will not be considered.